-The new year means a new planner, and while choosing one can be a surprisingly personal decision, there are characteristics that all the best planners share.
-A paper planner should be sturdy, something that can withstand a year’s worth of daily use without falling apart, and it should have enough room for you to write down your calendar appointments or to-do lists, as well as notes.
+Every new year means a new planner.
+While choosing the right one can be a surprisingly personal decision, there are characteristics that all the best dated planners share.
+They should be sturdy, able to withstand a year’s worth of daily use without falling apart.
+They should have enough room for you to write down your calendar appointments or to-do lists, as well as notes.
 And, of course, they should be dated — whether they come stamped with individual dates on pages or have spaces for you to write dates in yourself — so you can easily look ahead and make plans for months in the future.
-(However, if you’re more of an undated planner kind of person, we’ve written about some of our favorites here, too.)
+(If you’re more of an undated planner kind of person, we’ve written about some of our favorites here).

-Beyond those basic criteria for a dated planner, there are countless other features and style choices you can make, from the type of binding to the amount of guidance your planner provides.
-So to help find the best planner for you and your organizing style, we talked to four experts, including productivity experts and stationery aficionados, and took a closer look at some planners we’ve written about before, including dated planners of our editors and writers swear by.
+Beyond those basic criteria for a dated planner, there are countless other features and style choices you can make, from the type of binding to the amount of instruction your planner provides.
+To help you find the best dated planner for your organizing style, we talked to four experts, including productivity experts and stationery aficionados, and took a closer look at some planners we’ve written about before, including dated planners of our editors and writers swear by.
 Since the choice will likely come down to personal preference, we forewent declaring a best overall planner and instead organized the recommendations into daily and weekly dated planners, so you can find the right one based on how granular your schedule-keeping is.

-This Rhodia weekly planner, which comes recommended by my Strategist colleague Karen Iorio Adelson, features a similar layout, with the days of the week on one side and a notebook page on the other.
-What makes the Rhodia planner a little different, however, is the compact, hourly layout for every day.
-Plus, while the Leuchtturm and the Moleskine models each use a little ribbon to mark pages, this planner has tearaway corners to help you keep your place.
+This Rhodia weekly planner, which comes recommended by Strategist senior writer Karen Iorio Adelson, features a similar layout, with the days of the week on one side and a gridded page for notes on the other.
+What makes the Rhodia planner a little different, however, is its compact, hourly layout for each day.
+And instead of a ribbon to mark pages, this planner has tearaway corners to help you keep your place.
 The planner runs through December 2020.

-If you like that gridded style but want a daily diary, rather than a weekly or monthly one, the Hobonichi Techo is a perennial Strategist favorite, used by two of our editors.
-As Alexis Swerdloff wrote in her initial ode to this cult Japanese notebook, “The leather-bound book is hefty and feels like I’m actually holding something substantial (unlike a Moleskine), while still being incredibly compact: It’s little bit taller than my iPhone 6, and about the width of a Kit Kat.”
+The Hobonichi Techo is a perennial Strategist favorite, used by two of our editors.
+As Strategist editor Alexis Swerdloff wrote in her initial ode to the cult Japanese notebook, “The leather-bound book is hefty and feels like I’m actually holding something substantial (unlike a Moleskine), while still being incredibly compact: It’s little bit taller than my iPhone 6, and about the width of a Kit Kat.”
 While there’s no ribbon to keep your place, each page is clearly dated for a different day and has light gridding, which suggests order but doesn’t demand it.
 It runs through December 2020.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.